 Sound Transit's long-term debt is comprised of three categories: Prior Bonds, Parity Bonds and Second Tier Junior Obligations borrowed pursuant to the Transportation Infrastructure Finance and Innovation Act (TIFIA Loans).
 All bond issuances and borrowings are considered public debt.
 Prior Bonds have first claim upon the local option taxes of sales and use, rental car, and MVET.
-Parity Bonds are subordinate to the Prior Bonds and also have claim upon the local option taxes of sales and Parity Bonds and have claim on the local option taxes of sales and Parity Bonds and have claim on the local option taxes of sales and use, rental car, and MVET.
+Parity Bonds are subordinate to the Prior Bonds and also have claim upon the local option taxes of sales and use, rental car, and MVET.
 TIFIA Loans are subordinate to both Prior Bonds and Parity Bonds and have claim on the local option taxes of sales and use, rental car, and MVET, as well.
 Proceeds from bond issues are used for funding Sound Transit's capital program or refunding prior bond issues.
 As of December 31, 2022 and 2021, Sound Transit had no direct borrowings.